 First opened in 2012, the Festival Grounds are a 50-acre space with sports fields, a bike path, an exercise area, wetlands and other areas used for recreational activities year round.
 And come festival season, the Grounds are a popular spot to host springtime events from private parties to live concert series!

 In addition to these points of interest, City Park has an endless amount of trails, bike and running paths, green space and many other hidden gems worth exploring.
-Check out the listings below to see details on every venue and attraction that City Park has to offer.
+Check out the listings below to see some of the variety offered!

 View Larger Map of Lower City Park Online | Download Printable PDF